lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Service Missionaries in Ward or Stake Callings

 The bishop or stake president may give ward or stake callings to service missionaries if the callings do not interfere with the mission assignments or schedule.
-For young service missionaries, these leaders coordinate with the service mission leaders.
+For young service missionaries, these leaders coordinate with the service missionary advisers.

 24.7.5

-### Concluding a Service Mission
+### Concluding a Service Missionary Assignment

 Young service missionaries are typically called to serve for 18 or 24 months.
 It is anticipated that each missionary will complete the time of service indicated in his or her assignment.

-In some circumstances, after a missionary has received the call, the missionary, parents, and service mission leaders may counsel together to identify an alternative release date.
-The service mission leaders submit any proposed change to this date to the mission president.
-If he approves the change, the service mission leaders notify the missionary’s stake president of the new release date.

 Sometimes a service missionary needs to end his or her mission early for health, worthiness, or other reasons.
-In these situations, the stake president notifies the mission president, the service mission leaders, and the area service mission specialists.
+In these situations, the stake president notifies the mission president, the service missionary advisers, and the area service missionary coordinator.
 The stake president then contacts the assigned in-field representative in the Missionary Department to have each early release reviewed and approved by an assigned General Authority.
+The in-field representative can be reached at [ServiceMissionaryIFR@ChurchofJesusChrist.org](mailto:ServiceMissionaryIFR@ChurchofJesusChrist.org "mailto:ServiceMissionaryIFR@ChurchofJesusChrist.org").

 For information about a service missionary potentially returning to service, see [24.6.3.2](/study/manual/general-handbook/24?lang=eng&id=title_number44-p192#title_number44 "/study/manual/general-handbook/24?lang=eng&id=title_number44-p192#title_number44").

-Service missions for young missionaries do not exceed 24 months for men.
-These missions do not exceed 18 months for women.
+Service missionary assignments for young missionaries do not exceed 24 months for men.
+These assignments do not exceed 18 months for women.

 Senior service missionaries may extend their service to a date agreed on by the stake president, operations manager, and missionary.